Campion Anglo-Indian Higher Secondary School: Student life and facilities

 Campion is in the heart of the city on Bharadhidhasan Salai, Cantonment.
 A student of Campion is called a Campionite.

 The school has a mini-zoo, swimming pool and a skating ground.
 The hostel can accommodate 200 students.
 There is a mess in the hostel building for the hostelers.

 There is a chapel on campus, accommodating 300 people.
 Mass is conducted every first Friday of every month for students and teachers of Campion.
 The chapel is open to the public on Sunday and mass is conducted in the morning and evening.

 Academics

-There are laboratories for physics, chemistry, computer and biology.
+There are laboratories for physics, chemistry, computer science and biology.
 The main computer lab has around 50 systems and the primary block computer lab has 31 systems.
 There is an audio-visual room with 150-seat capacity where seminars are conducted.

 Brother Antony Hall in the hostel building is a 500-seat hall where elocution competitions, fancy dress competitions, dramas and other indoor events take place.
 Two assembly stages, one in the main block and another in the primary block are present.
 A canteen is midway between the skating ground and swimming pool.

 The Centenary Memorial Building was constructed in 2006, connecting the primary block with the main block.
 A library is in the main block.

 The school has a Communication Skills laboratory and a recording studio.
+There is also a Mathematics lab which aims to reinforce basic Math among students.
+The centenary building also consists of the Montfort auditorium, it has air condition facility and has a capacity of 300 people, where formal events and meetings are held.